|Badd of Cams Hall|

 Badd family of Cams Hall, baronet

 Badd, Emmanuel (1560-1632).
 Son of Thomas Badd, baptised at St Thomas, Newport (IoW), 30 June 1560.
 High Sheriff of Hampshire, 1626-27; Captain in the Hampshire militia, c.1627-32.
 John Aubrey said he was apprenticed to a shoemaker, but later married a Portsmouth brewer's widow who brought him £20,000, while Oglander says that "by God's blessing and the loss of five wives, he grew very rich".
-His four daughters must have been born before his only recorded marriage, on 25 October 1609 at Fareham, to Katherine, widow (or daughter?) of John Ludlow (d.
+His four daughters must have been born to an earlier union, before his recorded marriages, which were, c.1599, to Joan (d.
+1601), the widow of John Alyn the younger of Dorchester (Dorset) and on 25 October 1609 at Fareham, to Katherine, widow (or daughter?) of John Ludlow (d.
 1583).
 He had issue:

 (0.1) Margaret Badd (b. c.1590); married, 1611 (licence 27 June), as his second wife, Owen Jennens MP (1566-c.1644) of Portsmouth (Hants), five times mayor of Portsmouth and deputy vice-admiral for Hampshire, and had issue at least one daughter;